igorlima/unapologetic-thoughts/snippets/cli-and-tui/euporie.jupyter-terminal.md

   provides access to settings and various operations from within the console.
 - `ctrl+e`: run the current cell and move to the next one.
   - it also works convert the raw text to markdown form.
+- `e`: open the current cell in an external editor.
+  - set the external editor with the `EUPORIE_EXTERNAL_EDITOR` environment variable.
+      - `EUPORIE_EXTERNAL_EDITOR=vim euporie-notebook notebook.ipynb`

 ## Instalation